-Whether your company is large or small, being a manager is a tough job.
+Whether your company is large or small, being a leader is a tough job.
 Not only are you responsible for your own performance, but you are also responsible for the performance of your employees and of your organization.
 These responsibilities can weigh heavily on the shoulders of even the most experienced managers, company owners, and executives.
-It’s easy to get lost in the details and to forget to look at the big picture.
+It's easy to get lost in the details and to forget to look at the big picture.

-To help you get above the fray, I have collected the following 17 daily affirmations for managers.
+To help you get above the fray, I have collected the following 17 daily affirmations for leaders.
 They may seem simple, and they are, but they're also very powerful.
 Give them a try!
-At the beginning of each day, jot one down in your planner or write it on a sticky note and put it where you’ll see it on your desk or wall.
+At the beginning of each day, jot one down in your planner or write it on a sticky note and put it where you'll see it on your desk or wall.
 During your workday, from time to time, just think about it.

 1. Managing is a people job.
 Put people first.